-If you are severely injured on someone else’s property because of a dangerous condition that should not be there, there are certain steps that you can take to help strengthen or preserve your potential legal claim based upon Georgia’s premises liability laws.
+If you are severely injured on someone else’s property because of a dangerous condition that should not be there, you’re probably not thinking about what you need to be doing to preserve a legal claim.
+Nonetheless, there are certain steps that you can take that will help strengthen or preserve your potential legal claim based upon Georgia’s premises liability laws.

 I have had clients fall at a store or other business and not report the incident at all because they were so embarrassed or were in so much pain when it happened.
 Reporting the fall or incident immediately at the scene is the best case scenario for preserving your “slip & fall” or premises claim.
 Failing to report the claim does not completely eliminate it, but it does make it more difficult to prove that the fall or incident even happened.
 Reporting the incident usually causes the property owner to create an incident report that describes what happened; even if the property owner denies responsibility for the incident, an incident report is evidence that it happened.

 Taking photographs of the scene of your fall or other injury immediately after it happens is ideal for the preservation of evidence of how the injury occurred.
 Important pieces of information such as what caused the fall or injury, whether there were warning signs, or who was present when it happened could be captured.
 Again, this is something that may be very difficult to do when you’ve just gotten hurt and are incapacitated at the time.

 Independent witnesses, such as other customers or guests of a property, can be key to a premises liability or “slip & fall” case.
 Like photographs and incident reports, witnesses can do things such as confirm that the incident happen, identify what caused the incident, identify whether there were warning signs, or even reveal that the property owner already knew about the dangerous condition that caused the incident.
 Speaking to witnesses and obtaining their contact information on the scene early while their memories are fresh can be vital to a premises liability case.